-- Installation of a height restriction barrier on the park entrance road to deter unauthorised visitors. - ➤ Installation of vehicle deterrent barriers to prevent unauthorised access to the grassland and woodland. - Installation of a lockable barrier to the top car park. - Routine cleansing of graffiti. - ➤ Working in partnership with local security contractor to patrol the park every evening and tackle anti-social behaviour. - Removal of shrubby trees around the car park perimeter to create a much more open and visible site. - Creation of a new dedicated tarmac maintenance access road onto the parkland.
-The previous access was adjacent to the children's play area and was considered to be unsafe. - Use of portable concrete blocks at main entrances to restrict unauthorised access.
+- Installation of a height restriction barrier on the park entrance road to deter unauthorised visitors. - Installation of vehicle deterrent barriers to prevent unauthorised access to the grassland and woodland. - Installation of a lockable barrier to the top car park. - Routine cleansing of graffiti. - Removal of shrubby trees around the car park perimeter to create a much more open and visible site. - Creation of a new dedicated tarmac maintenance access road onto the parkland.
+The previous access was adjacent to the children's play area and was considered to be unsafe. - Use of portable concrete blocks at main entrances to restrict unauthorised access. - > Programme to identify unauthorised rope swings.